outdoor

 boot cut pants, as well as the top, vest and the Sweetest Tee.

-both hike.
-This gave two different perspectives on the performance
+I hike.
+This gives me several different perspectives on the performance

 of the clothing.